yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 ![pstree3.png](images/pstree3.png "pstree3.png")

-Knowing this the running `kube-controller` binary was copied out of the proc folder with `cp /proc/6554/exe /tmp/6554` and begin to analyze it.
+Knowing this, the running `kube-controller` binary was copied out of the proc folder with `cp /proc/6554/exe /tmp/6554` and analysis of the binary began.

 During initial analysis attempting to determine if the binary was packed (it's not) the binary showed signs of being an unpacked coin miner.